RegnorMC/dimenager/README.md

 │   └──	set <property> <value>                 Changes a property of a dimension type └── generators
     ├──	add <identifier>
-    │   ├── new <type>                             Creates a generator of given gnerator type │   └── copy <other>                       Creates a new generator from another one ├──	remove <generator>                     Removes a generator
+    │   ├── new <type>                         Creates a generator of given generator type │   │   └── <seed>                         Creates a generator of given generator type with a given seed │   └── copy <other>                       Creates a new generator from another one ├──	remove <generator>                     Removes a generator
-    ├──	data // TODO
+    ├──	data
-    ├──	list                                   Lists available generators
+    │	└── get <generator>                    Prints the JSON data of the generator ├──	list                                   Lists available generators
     └──	types                                  Lists available generator types
 ```